forwardtech/lascripts/README.md

 Shell Scripts Library for Log Analysis
 --------------------------------------

-This contains commonly used utilities for doing general Log Analysis.
-Comes in handy when doing operations and processing large logs files for troubleshooting and monitoring for general application systems, network and security shooting.
+This contains commonly used utilities for general Log Analysis.
+Comes in handy when doing operations and processing large logs files.
+Useful for troubleshooting and monitoring general application systems, network and security trouble shooting.

 Note: This is a on going project.
 Please report issues, suggestions and your general comments